A stochastic partial differential equation model for limit order book dynamics: A stochastic PDE model for limit order book dynamics

 for bid and ask side, respectively.
 We will consider examples of such nonlinear scalings when discussing applications to high-frequency data in Sections 3 and 4.

 These arguments also justify limiting the range of the argument $x$to a bounded interval $[-L,+L]$, setting $u_t(x)=0$ for $x\notin (-L,L)$.
 This amounts to assuming that no orders are submitted at price levels at distances $|x|\geq L$ from the mid-price and that orders previously submitted at some price $p$ are cancelled as soon as $|S_t-p|\geq L$ i.e. when the mid-price $S_t$ moves away from $p$ by more than $L$.
+When $L$ is a large multiple of daily volatility, this is a realistic assumption.
+In some market (for example futures contracts), limit orders can be in fact only submitted within a range $\pm L$ of the mid-price.